 - Diagnostics, devices, and instrumentation

 - Undergraduate degree in engineering or a related field, such as biological sciences, physical sciences, or mathematics with specific interests in biological systems.
-Students with a degree in biology should have at least one year each of college-level calculus and physics.
+Students with a degree in biology or biochemistry should have at least two years of college-level mathematics and one year of physics.

 - Three letters of recommendation from faculty members who can judge your academic and research potential.

-Students in the Ph.D. program are generally supported with a regular stipends via fellowships, teaching assistantships, and research assistantships.
+Students in the Ph.D. program are supported through fellowships and research assistantships.

 Apply by December 31.